-Bibliometric data measure the number of research publications produced by faculty and assess the impact of this scholarly output within the scientiﬁc and academic community by measuring how often a work has been cited by other researchers in the past ﬁve years.
+Bibliometric data measure the number of research publications produced by faculty over the past five years and assess the impact of this scholarly output within the scientiﬁc and academic community by measuring how often the works are cited by other researchers.
 The fractional publications indicator, weighted at 15 per cent, measures the volume of papers published at each university, adjusting for papers with multiple authors by lowering the count accordingly.
 The publication number is not adjusted for the size of faculty.
 While the number will undoubtedly be higher at larger institutions, it serves to indicate the scale of research conducted.

 The fractional citations indicator, weighted at 10 per cent, measures how often a paper was cited, and also takes into account if there are multiple authors on a paper.

 The ﬁeld-weighted citation impact (FWCI) indicator contributes 25 per cent to the overall ranking.
 The FWCI indicator also measures how often a work is cited but is adjusted based on the global standards within each discipline, allowing universities to compare their performance to the world average.

 Results from the reputational survey reflect the views of 1,300 professors, deans and chairs at more than 80 universities across Canada.
 Academics were asked to identify their area of expertise, then list up to 10 universities they felt were offering the best programs and conducting the best research in that area.
 Program reputation is weighted at 40 per cent; research reputation is weighted at 10 per cent.

 To be included in the rankings, universities must offer a program in the relevant area and have produced a minimum of 100 papers in that program area in the past ﬁve years.
 This minimum publication threshold is required because smaller numbers can skew results on the ﬁeld-weighted citation impact measure.